slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*

-> *'Communizing a cost of zero hurts no one.' -- Garrett Hardin'*

 > *'Favors granted always become defined as rights.' -- Saul Alinsky*

 > *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*

 > *'Justice will not be served until those who are unaffected are as outraged as those who are.' -- Benjamin Franklin*

-> *'Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.'*

 > *'I love individuals.
 I hate groups of people.
 I hate a group of people with a «common purpose».
 Because pretty soon they have little hats.
 And armbands.
 And fight songs.
 And a list of people they’re going to visit at 3am.
 So, I dislike and despise groups of people.
 But I love individuals.' -- George Carlin*